Home arrow Our Services arrow Ease your Settlement in Canada arrow Employment Interviews and Human Rights

 • Disability (either physical or mental)

-The Canadian Human Rights Commission has provided sample guidelines for employers to follow during interviews of prospective employees.
-These itemize questions on sensitive issues, which cannot be asked, and also outline the proper way phrase a question to obtain the required information.
+The Canadian Human Rights Commission provides directions for employers who will conduct interviews of prospective employees.
+These directions list questions on sensitive issues that cannot be asked.
+The directions also outline the proper way to phrase a question in order to obtain the required information.

-All non-federal jobs remain under provincial jurisdiction, meaning that guidelines may well differ from province to province, territory to territory.
-Therefore, regardless of the province in which you are planning to settle, you must be sure to check applicable guidelines for each.
+All non-federal jobs remain under provincial jurisdiction, which means that guidelines may differ from province to province.
+Therefore, regardless of the province or territory in which you plan to settle, you should check the applicable guidelines for each.
 See the guidelines for each province and territory below:

 Provinces: